 Labia Majora Reduction

-However, patients who have a more severe case may require the more complex labia majora reduction surgery.
-During this procedure, Dr. Harrington surgically removes an elliptically (football) shaped section from the inner surface of each labium.
-If necessary, excess skin is also excised, and the labia majora are sculpted into a less prominent and more aesthetically pleasing shape.
-The incisions are made in the spaces between the labia majora and the labia minora, where they are difficult to detect after surgery.
+Labia majora that are much bigger than average may require more complex labia majora reduction surgery.
+Dr. Harrington removes a football-shaped section from the inner surface of each labium and molds the labia majora into a less prominent, more aesthetically pleasing shape.
+The procedure is performed through incisions tucked into the crease between the labia majora and the labia minora.
+Scars should be undetectable or barely visible after surgery.